React Fundamentals

 If youâre familiar with web development,

-might remind you of HTML!
-You can think of them as the<div>
+<View>and<Text>might remind you of HTML!
+You can think of them as the<div>and<p>tags of application development.

 On Android, you usually put your views inside